Spydr06/CSpydr/INSTALL.md

 # Installation

-Building and installation is done via CMake from source.
+Building and installation is done from source.

 ## Overview
 - [Installation](#installation)